Serkadji Prison: ONDH Report

-Lawyers equally filed an inquest to have a few questions answered about the unfolding of the massacre.
-These involved why so many prisoners were transferred to the prison right before the mutiny, why the guard allegedly involved in supplying the prisoners with weapons had been transferred to the prison so soon before the mutiny and why some prisoners were incarcerated in a manner incompatible with Algerian code of prisons.
+Lawyers equally filed motions to have a few questions answered about the unfolding of the massacre.
+These involved why so many prisoners were transferred to the prison right before the riot, why the guard allegedly involved in supplying the prisoners with weapons had been transferred to the prison so soon before the riot and why some prisoners were incarcerated in a manner incompatible with Algerian code of prisons.
 Lawyers also questioned why guards were stationed in parts of the prison at the time that they were not trained to be in and why no third-party inspector was allowed into the prison after the massacre.

 Current-day developments

 No proper inspection has been carried out and the list of victims still has not been made public.
 No bodies have been exhumed or had a more detailed examination performed upon them.
 Amnesty International has continuously encouraged the Algerian government to carry out a detailed investigation and to publish the names of the dead.

 An inquiry into the incident was conducted in March by an official human rights organization, the Observatoire National des Droits de l'Homme, which supported the Minister of Justice's account.
 Eight people were later sentenced to death for their parts in the escape attempt.

+Today, the prison is a public museum.